If you are blind or partially sighted, the Equality Act protects you from different kinds of discrimination while at work.

 If your sight loss gets worse and you are worried that it will affect you in your job, you should contact your Disability Employment Adviser at your local Jobcentre.
 They can talk about the Access to Work scheme, may be able to arrange for an assessment of your work or your skills, or arrange for rehabilitation.
 You can also speak to our Advice Service by calling our Helpline on 0303 123 9999 or emailing [email protected].

 If you believe you have experienced discrimination while at work, there are a number of different ways you can challenge it.

 If you believe that your employer has discriminated against you, then you could use the employer's grievance procedure.
 A grievance is essentially a type of complaint.
 You as the employee are making a formal complaint that your employer has acted unlawfully and that this has breached your rights in employment law.
 All employers should have a grievance procedure.

 Not every dispute has to go to the formal Employment Tribunal.
 It is possible to resolve many disputes through what is called "alternative dispute resolution" (ADR).
 This covers a range of ways in which an employee (or job applicant) and employee can engage to try to resolve the dispute without having to go to the Employment Tribunal.
 The most common form of ADR is called mediation, where a professionally trained and independent mediator is brought in to resolve the issue.

 If you are unable to resolve a dispute through other means, such as a grievance or an appeal, then you could go to an Employment Tribunal and ask it to decide your case.
 You can do this if your complaint is against your current employer or because you were turned down for a job.
 You can also take a case against a former employer.
 You must start a case in the Employment Tribunal with three months less one day of the act of discrimination.

-For more information contact our Legal Rights Service via our Helpline on 0303 123 9999 or email [email protected].
+For more information contact our Legal Rights team via our Helpline on 0303 123 9999 or email [email protected].